adclleva/GraphQL-Server-Learning-App/GraphQL-Server-Boilerplate/graphql-typescript-server-boilerplate/documentation/notes.md

 I wanted to create this project because i have never used typescript before

 ormconfig is what connects to the database

+we could be using express and apollo server